-The RMIS database was queried for tag recoveries on January 16, 2017 to provide CWT recoveries of PRH origin fish.
-The database for the 2009 brood should be complete for age-2 through age-5.
-The age-6 recovered during RY2016 may not be included until January 1, 2018 due to the lag in reporting field data to RMPC.
+The RMIS database was queried on April 23, 2018 to provide CWT recoveries for active broods of PRH origin fish.
+The database for the 2011 brood should be complete for age-2 through age-5.
+The age-6 recovered during RY2017 may not be included until January 1, 2019 due to the lag in reporting field data to RMPC.

 Beginning with the 2010 release year, portions of the non-adipose clipped smolts released from PRH received a CWT as part of a double index tag (DIT) study to evaluate the effect of various mark-selective fisheries occurring in Oregon, Washington, and British Columbia waters (PSC 2013).
 We are currently reviewing the data reported to the RMPC database to evaluate the results of the double index tagging for the PRH origin fish.
-Data for brood years 2009 and 2010 show that adipose clipped fish from the DIT groups are being recovered in mark selective fisheries occurring in ocean, marine, and freshwater zones.
-Comparisons of the demographics between the DIT groups recovered at PRH are very similar (Appendix J).
+Data for brood years 2009 through 2014 (some are incomplete) show that adipose clipped fish from the DIT groups are being recovered in mark selective fisheries occurring in ocean, marine, and freshwater zones.
+Comparisons of the demographics between the DIT groups recovered at PRH are very similar (Appendix I).
 Therefore, mark selective fisheries do not appear to markedly influence the demographic data collected at PRH.

 Fall Chinook salmon released from PRH supplement Pacific Ocean harvest for both commercial and sport fisheries from Washington to Southeast Alaska as well as Columbia River commercial, sport, and treaty tribal harvest.
 The Hanford Reach sport fishery for fall Chinook salmon is an extremely popular fishery.
 This fishery typically runs annually from August 1 to late October.
-In 2016, an estimated 17,927 fall Chinook salmon were harvested during this fishery; 16,859 adults and 1,068 jacks.
-Estimates generated from CWT recoveries from the Hanford Reach sport fishery suggest that 12.1% (2,177 fish) of the total sport harvest in the Hanford Reach was comprised of fall Chinook salmon released from PRH (Table 46).
-Likewise, fall Chinook salmon released from Ringold Springs Hatchery comprised 2.8% (992 fish) of the sport fishery.
-Strays from other hatcheries combined represent 0.9% (319 fish) of the harvest.
-Sport harvest monitoring in the Hanford Reach and lower Yakima includes surveying both adipose intact and adipose clipped fish for CWTs.
+In 2017, an estimated 12,368 fall Chinook salmon were harvested during this fishery; 11,496 adults and 872 jacks.
+Estimates generated from CWT recoveries from the Hanford Reach sport fishery suggest that 12.8% (1,582 fish) of the total sport harvest in the Hanford Reach was comprised of fall Chinook salmon released from PRH (Table 46).
+Likewise, fall Chinook salmon released from Ringold Springs Hatchery comprised 6.8% (843 fish) of the sport fishery.
+Strays from other hatcheries combined represent 0.8% (35 fish) of the harvest.
+Sport harvest monitoring in the Hanford Reach and lower Yakima includes surveying both adipose intact and adipose clipped fish for CWT sampling.
 Recent data from otolith sampling indicates that CWT expansions may underestimate the number of PRH origin fall Chinook salmon annually returning to PRH.
 A similar situation may occur when evaluating hatchery contributions to the sport fishery.

 The CWT data for PRH origin fall Chinook salmon that were marked with an adipose clip were reviewed to assess contributions to marine and freshwater, commercial, tribal, and sport fisheries.
 The largest proportion of the harvest of PRH origin fall Chinook salmon occurred in ocean fisheries followed by Zone-6 tribal harvest.
-For brood years 1997 through 2010, 49% of the reported harvest was taken in ocean fisheries and the other 51% in the Columbia River fisheries (Table 47).
-The adipose clip CWT rate for the 2009 and 2010 broods notably increased from previous brood years.
+For brood years 1997 through 2011, 49% of the reported harvest was taken in ocean fisheries and the other 51% in the Columbia River fisheries (Table 47).
+The adipose clip CWT rate for the 2009 and 2011 broods notably increased from previous brood years.
 Not all CWT surveys locations check harvested adipose intact fish for the presence of a CWT.
 Therefore, the data presented in Table 47 includes harvest estimates based on recoveries of adipose clipped CWT tagged fish.

-Table 46 Hatchery fall Chinook salmon contributions to harvest in the Hanford Reach fall Chinook salmon fishery.
-Coded-wire tag recoveries provided from RMIS database were expanded by sample rate and juvenile tag rate, Return Years 2003-2016.
+Table 46Hatchery fall Chinook salmon contributions to harvest in the Hanford Reach fall Chinook salmon fishery.
+Coded-wire tag recoveries provided from RMIS database were expanded by sample rate and juvenile tag rate, Return Years 2003-2017.